SiteMindOpen/SiteMind/docs/index.rst

 - Create setup process where server is configured including SSL and a conf file is created at ~/.sitemindrc
 - Make upstream sites clickable (yields a new search)
 - Check for native advertising being a major source of traffic
+- Add a 30 day cache to avoid redundant searches

 --------------
 ADMIN FEATURES